 \subsection{Model Modification Results}

-The model size, computational complexity and performance on the test dataset for a representative range of the various model architectures we have explored through our analysis are presented in Table \ref{tab:yolo_performance}.

-Our analysis of different YOLOv8 model sizes (\textit{n}, \textit{s}, \textit{m} and \textit{l}) demonstrates that smaller architectures consistently outperform larger ones across most metrics (Table \ref{tab:yolo_performance}.A).
-The smallest model (\textit{nano}) achieves superior performance compared to the largest variant, with improvements of 2.4\% in overall detection and 7.4\% in near-shore detection.
-Similarly, in classification the \textit{nano} model's accuracy is within 0.3\% of larger models for vessel classification, with minor variation across model size observed, while it outperforms the larger models by up to 1.4\% in fishing classification.
-This inverse relationship between model complexity and performance aligns with the observations in \cite{Lang2022} and suggests that the maritime detection task may benefit from simpler, more generalizable feature representations that avoid overfitting to training data complexities and errors in AIS locations.
-We also note that this relationship could alternatively be caused by larger models requiring more training data to achieve optimal performance, but we do not pursue this further here because our focus in this paper is on lightweight models, for which the smaller YOLOv8 variants are more suited.
+The model size, computational complexity and performance on the test dataset for a representative range of the various model architectures is presented in Table \ref{tab:yolo_performance}.
+Our analysis of YOLOv8 model sizes (\textit{n}, \textit{s}, \textit{m} and \textit{l}) demonstrates that smaller architectures consistently outperform larger ones across most metrics (Table \ref{tab:yolo_performance}.A).
+The smallest model (\textit{nano}) shows improvements of 2.4\% in overall detection and 7.4\% in near-shore detection over the largest variant, has vessel classification accuracy within 0.3\% of larger models and outperforms larger models by up to 1.4\% in fishing classification.
+This inverse relationship between model complexity and performance (also seen by \cite{Lang2022}) may suggest that the maritime detection task benefits from simpler, more generalizable feature representations that avoid overfitting to training data complexities and AIS location errors.

 Building upon the \textit{nano} baseline architecture, we explored efficiency-enhancing modifications that could maintain performance while reducing computational requirements.
-The integration of Ghost convolutions into the bottleneck layers proves particularly effective (Table \ref{tab:yolo_performance}.B), delivering a 45\% reduction in model size and FLOPs while improving fishing classification performance by 1.5\% at the cost of a 0.3\% drop in overall detection.
-We also evaluated alternative efficient convolutional blocks from the literature, such as EfficientNet, ShuffleNet, and FasterNet \cite{Tan2019,Ma2018,Chen2023}.
-These architectures achieved less substantial reductions in model size (ranging from 1.8-2.6M parameters compared to Ghost's 1.7M) while delivering comparable or slightly inferior performance, indicating that Ghost convolutions provide a more effective balance of efficiency and detection performance for this task.
+The integration of Ghost convolutions into the bottleneck layers (Table \ref{tab:yolo_performance}.B), delivers a 45\% reduction in model size and FLOPs while improving fishing classification performance by 1.5\% at the cost of a 0.3\% drop in overall detection.
+Alternative efficient convolutional blocks such as EfficientNet, ShuffleNet, and FasterNet \cite{Tan2019,Ma2018,Chen2023} achieved less substantial reductions in model size (ranging from 1.8-2.6M parameters compared to Ghost's 1.7M) while delivering comparable or slightly inferior performance, indicating that Ghost convolutions provide the most effective balance of efficiency and detection performance for this task.